Übersicht

 The

-concept of the virtual office covers a range of working arrangements from
+concept of the virtual office covers a range of working arrangements

 occasional telecommuting, with perhaps one day a week spent at home, to